adityaamalik/simplilearn-assignment/README.md

-# Assignment For Coding Ninjas Hiring
+# Assignment For SimpliLearn Hiring

-This project is an outcome of an assignment given by Coding Ninjas for hiring web developers.
+This project is an outcome of an assignment given by SimpliLearn for hiring web developers.
 This is a React app which used Create-react-app for building initial template.

 ## Available Scripts